 8. Spend time outdoors:

 Like on weekends, when you have some free time, you could visit a theatre, or a museum or a nearby park.
-It keeps our mind busy when we are outdoors, amongst people, or surrounded by nature.
+It keeps us mentally healthy when we are outdoors, amongst people, or surrounded by nature.

 9. Ignore the trifles: